 The Silver Creek Watershed Project was established in 1994 to reduce erosion and sedimentation rates in this Burt County watershed.
-Plans call for the installation of 26 grade stabilization structures, of which, 24 have been completed.
+Twenty two grade stabilization structures have been completed, with the last structure completed in 2011.
 In addition, terraces and other best management practices will provide significant off-site benefits through sediment reduction in the Burt-Washington Drainage District.
-Construction will continue until all structures identified in the work plan are installed.
-Construction on Site #11 was completed in 2011.